ascisco/SSH-into-your-Raspiblitz-over-Tor/README.md

 **Preqeusities**
 - TOR enabled on your Raspiblitz
 - Orbot android app
-- An SSH android app (JuiceSSH, SimpleSSHD, Termux)
+- An SSH android app (JuiceSSH or Termux)

 **Setup SSH Hidden Service**